If you are new to heart rate monitor training, the following heart rate monitor overview gives you a quick guide.

 Who uses a heart rate monitor?

 When the heart rate monitor first came out in the late 1970s, it was used primarily by professional sportsmen in the fields of cross country skiing, cycling and running.
-However in the 1990s it started to be used widely by ordinary folks (i.e. you and me) doing all types of sports when the benefits of training with a heart rate monitor became increasingly clear.
+However in the 1990s it started to be used widely by ordinary folks doing many different types of sports when the benefits of training with a heart rate monitor became increasingly clear.
 These days it is well established as a useful training tool and is no longer considered an esoteric extra.

 Why should I use a heart rate monitor?